ganastor/htpc-download-box/README.md

 The common workflow is detailed in this first section to give you an idea of how things work.

-### Monitor TV shows/movies with Sonarr and Radarr
+### Monitor TV shows/movies and ebooks/audiobooks with Sonarr, Radarr and Readarr

-Using [Sonarr](https://sonarr.tv/) Web UI, search for a TV show by name and mark it as monitored.
-You can specify a language and the required quality (1080p for instance).
+Using [Sonarr](https://sonarr.tv/) Web UI, TV show's can be searched by name and marked as monitored.
+It's possible to specify a language and the required quality (1080p for instance).
 Sonarr will automatically take care of analysing existing episodes and seasons of this TV show.
-It compares what you have on disk with the TV show release schedule, and triggers download for missing episodes.
-It also takes care of upgrading your existing episodes if a better quality matching your criteria's is available out there.
+It compares what is present on disk with the TV show release schedule, and triggers downloads for missing episodes.
+It also takes care of upgrading existing episodes if a better quality matching given criteria's is available out there.

 ![Monitor Mr Robot season 1](img/mr_robot_season1.png) Sonarr triggers download batches for entire seasons.
 But it also handle upcoming episodes and seasons on-the-fly.
 No human intervention is required for all the episodes to be released from now on.